Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: Problem formulation

-where $ d_{i, i-1}(t) = hv_{i-1}(t)+D $ can be calculated from~\eqref{distance1}.
-Then, define the predecessor-follower position, {speed} and acceleration errors for the $ i $th vehicle related to its predecessor vehicle as follows:

-Denote an augmented variable $ \bar x_i(t) \coloneqq [\bar p_i(t), \bar v_i(t), \bar a_i(t)]^T $ and under Assumption~\ref{assump_mpf}, the platooning is required to track a varying-{speed} leader, where the following objectives are set: \begin{itemize} \item[$\mathrm{O_1}$:] convergence of the predecessor-follower platooning tracking error $ \bar x_i(t) $; \item[$\mathrm{O_2}$:] guarantee of the predecessor-follower string stability. \end{itemize}
+Define the desired position for the $ i $th vehicle related to its predecessor vehicle as Then, define the predecessor-follower position, {speed} and acceleration errors for the $ i $th vehicle related to its predecessor vehicle as follows: Denote an augmented variable $ \bar x_i(t) \coloneqq [\bar p_i(t), \bar v_i(t), \bar a_i(t)]^T $ and under Assumption~\ref{assump_mpf}, the platooning is required to track a varying-{speed} leader, where the following objectives are set: \begin{itemize} \item[$\mathrm{O_1}$:] convergence of the predecessor-follower platooning tracking error $ \bar x_i(t) $; \item[$\mathrm{O_2}$:] guarantee of the predecessor-follower string stability. \end{itemize}